-It is very important to make sure that you are filling your tank safely and using water that is safe to drink, don’t just assume that water coming out of the tap is drinking water if there is not a sign.
-We are very lucky in Scotland to have fresh water supplies but for your welfare, always check.
+It is very important to make sure that you are filling your tank safely and using water that is signposted as safe to drink – don’t assume all taps supply drinking water.

-Always keep your fresh water hose of the ground as you do not want it to touch mud, grass, drains or anything that could cause an illness when you then put it into your fresh water tank.
+Always keep your fresh water hose off the ground as you do not want it to touch mud, grass, drains or anything that could cause an illness when you put it into your fresh water tank.